Table of Contents

 - Annular: A few, large, discrete lesions, mainly on the penis and buccal mucosa.

 - Atrophic: Few lesions, because of resolution or fading.

 The diagnosis is usually established by clinical examination, although in doubtful or erosive cases, histopathology can help in differentiating from other similar diseases.
 In many cases, there may be comorbid conditions such as diabetes or oral candidiasis.
 These conditions should be checked for and treated accordingly.
 Wickham striae are usually seen in the oral lichen planus.

 The differential diagnosis can be complicated if the lesions are atypical.
-The differential diagnosis will vary depending on the location of the lesion, and often presence of lesions in other parts (skin or mucosa) can help rule out some other diseases.
-Some of the more common ones are listed below.
+The differential diagnosis will vary depending on the location of the lesion, and often the presence of lesions in other parts (skin or mucosa) can help rule out some other diseases.
+Some of the more common ones are listed below: